5/8/2025

 David Williams

 Great.
 Appreciate the color there.
 And I know you all are really close to your customers, so I think your insight is helpful.
-Secondly, I guess just as you think about your manufacturing footprint and you've had an ongoing strategy to really report internal versus external, does any of this tariff situation, does that change that strategy or maybe the pace at which you try to bring some of that stuff internal so you have greater flexibility, or how do you think about that maybe?
+Secondly, I guess just as you think about your manufacturing footprint and you've had an ongoing strategy to really port internal versus external, does any of this tariff situation, does that change that strategy or maybe the pace at which you try to bring some of that stuff internal so you have greater flexibility?
+Or how do you think about that, B?

 speaker